-Principle Compliance 1.
+Pri nciple Compliance 1.
 Structure a) That employer representatives of participating LGPS employers, admitted bodies and Scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.
-Fully compliant as per the Scheme Governance Compliance Statement b) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing Council.
-Fully compliant as per the Scheme Governance Compliance c) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.
-Statement d) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
+Fully compliant b) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing Council.
+Fully compliant C) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels. d) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 2. Committee Membership and Representation a) That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These include:- Fully compliant as per the Scheme Governance Compliance i) employing authorities (including non-Scheme employers, e.g. admitted bodies), Statement ii) Scheme members (including deferred and pensioner Scheme members), iii) where appropriate, independent professional observers, and iv) expert advisors (on an ad-hoc basis). b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers, meetings and training and are given full opportunity to contribute to the decision making process, with or without voting rights.
-Fully compliant as per the Scheme Governance Compliance Statement 3.
+These include:- Fully compliant i) employing authorities (including non-Scheme employers, e.g. admitted bodies),, ii) Scheme members (including deferred and pensioner Scheme members), iii) where appropriate, independent professional observers, and iv) expert advisors (on an ad-hoc basis). b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers, meetings and training and are given full opportunity to contribute to the decision making process, with or without voting rights.
+Fully compliant 3.
 Voting a) The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees.
-Fully compliant as per the Scheme Governance Compliance Statement
+Fully compliant 4.
+Training/Facility time/Expenses a) That in relation to the way in which statutory and related decisions are taken by the Administering Authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision making process.
+Fully compliant b) That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum.
+C) That the Administering Authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken.

-4. Training/Facility time/Expenses a) That in relation to the way in which statutory and related decisions are taken by the Administering Authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision making process.
-Fully compliant as per the Scheme Governance Compliance Statement b) That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum. c) That the Administering Authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken.
 5. Meetings (frequency /quorum) a) That an Administering Authority's main committee or committees meet at least quarterly.
-Fully compliant as per the Scheme Governance b) That an Administering Authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
-Compliance Statement c) That an Administering Authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
+Fully compliant b) That an Administering Authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
+C) That an Administering Authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
 6. Access a) That subject to any rules in the Council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
-Fully compliant as per the Scheme Governance Compliance Statement 7.
+Fully compliant 7.
 Scope a) That Administering Authorities have taken steps to bring wider Scheme issues within the scope of their governance arrangements.
-Fully compliant as per the Scheme Governance Compliance Statement 8.
+Fully compliant 8.
 Publicity a) That Administering Authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the Scheme is governed, can express an interest in wanting to be part of those arrangements.
-Fully compliant as per the Scheme Governance Compliance Statement
+Fully compliant